 - The Boundary Wire MUST start at the Fence Transmitter and make a continuous loop back (2A). - Twisting the Boundary Wire cancels the signal and allows your pet to cross over that area without correction.
 Plastic or metal piping will not cancel the signal.
-Twist the Boundary Wire 10 to 12 times per foot to cancel the signal (2A).

-- Design a layout that is suitable for your yard.
-Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Fence planning software is available online at www.petsafe.net/fence. - Always use gradual turns at the corners with a minimum of 3 foot radius to produce a more consistent boundary (2B).
+Twist the Boundary Wire 10 to 12 times per foot to cancel the signal (2A). - Design a layout that is suitable for your yard.
+Sample layouts are provided in this section, and a grid for designing your layout is provided in the back of this guide. - Always use gradual turns at the corners with a minimum of 3 foot radius to produce a more consistent boundary (2B).
 Do not use sharp turns, as this will cause gaps in your boundary. - To properly contain your pet, we recommend setting a Boundary Width for the Warning and Static Correction Zones to approximately 12-20 feet (6 to 10 feet on each side of the wire). - Avoid making passageways too narrow for your pet to move about freely (e.g., along the sides of a house). - The Receiver Collar can be activated inside the house if the Boundary Wire runs along the outside wall of the house.
-If this occurs, remove your pet's Receiver Collar before bringing him inside, decrease the range using the Boundary Width Control knob or consider an alternative layout.
+If this occurs, remove your pet's Receiver Collar before bringing him inside, decrease the range using the Boundary Width Control knob or consider an alternate layout.